puristajs/purista/website/src/handbook/8_Logging_and_metrics.md

 #### Events vs subscription

 There is also the option to have a subscription for error messages.
-This only works for functions, but not for subscriptions as they do not emit a response message.
-Also, the error handling should be close to the root cause, it works even when there is an issue with event bus and it might be faster when it comes to alerting.
+This only works for functions, but not for subscriptions, as they do not emit a response message.
+Also, the error handling should be close to the root cause, it works even when there is an issue with event bus, and it might be faster when it comes to alerting.

 But, subscriptions should be preferred, if you like to build some (business) analytics like "hourly average of..."